-The average cycle lasts 28 days (but anywhere from 21-35 days is normal) and consists of two phases: the follicle phase, defined as the first day of your period until ovulation, and the luteal phase, which is from ovulation till your period arrives.
+The average cycle lasts 28 days — though anywhere from 21-35 days is normal — and consists of 2 phases: the follicular phase and the luteal phase.

-Your cycle actually starts on the first day of your period.
+Your monthly menstrual cycle begins on the first day of your period.
 We know, right?
 Pain and suffering don’t seem like the optimal way to start any ongoing cycle.

 At this stage, your endometrial cells produce hormone-like chemicals called prostaglandins, which stimulate the shedding of your uterine lining and start menstruation.
 What does this mean for you?
-Cramps.
+Period pain aka cramps.
 Ouch.

-Once your period starts, your pituitary gland starts producing follicle-stimulating hormones to get the maturation of a new egg in motion.
-In the meantime, your ovaries are pumping out estrogen to ensure the uterine lining is primed and ready for a fertilised egg to take hold next time around.
+Once your period starts, your pituitary gland starts producing FHS — or follicle-stimulating hormone — to get the maturation of a new egg in motion.
+In the meantime, your ovaries are pumping out oestrogen to ensure the uterine lining is primed and ready for a fertilised egg to take hold next time around.

-You’ll also be feeling the knock-on effects of some PMS symptoms, like bloating.
+You’ll also feel the knock-on effects of some PMS symptoms, like bloating.
 While the causes of bloating related to your cycle are varied, peak bloat usually occurs on the first day of your period.
 Tough day.

-Most of the egg follicles have been reabsorbed into the ovaries except one, and the pituitary gland releases luteinizing hormone, which will work to prepare the singular remaining egg follicle to burst and release the matured egg.
+Most of the egg follicles have been reabsorbed into the ovaries except one, and the pituitary gland releases luteinizing hormone, which will work to prepare the singular remaining egg follicle — the dominant follicle — to burst and release the matured egg.

 The day your reproductive system has been waiting for.
 The mature egg is released and travels down into the fallopian tube.

-The abandoned follicle sac shrinks away and a crucial increase in progesterone occurs — aiming to strengthen the uterine wall.
-With it comes a likely increase in poor moods and even depression in some studies.
+The abandoned follicle sac turns into the corpus luteum and shrinks away.
+When this happens, a crucial increase in progesterone occurs — aiming to strengthen the uterine wall — and with it comes a likely increase in poor moods and, according to some studies, even depression .

 It’s not uncommon during ovulation to feel discomfort in your lower abdomen, ranging anywhere from a dull cramp to sharp pain.
 This is called “mittleschmerz,” meaning ‘middle pain’ in German.

 It’s also normal to experience some spotting around ovulation due to increased hormone levels.
-Don’t mistake this for a period.
-This mid-cycle spotting occurs around your most fertile time, so if you’re not wanting to fall pregnant, it’s good to know what you’re experiencing.
+Don’t mistake this for a menstrual period.
+This mid-cycle spotting occurs around your most fertile time, so if you do not want to fall pregnant, it’s good to know what you’re experiencing.

 If you’re susceptible to sore breasts (known as cyclical mastalgia) during PMS, this will begin to occur as the increasing progesterone levels cause your milk ducts to swell.
-Discomfort can range anywhere from pain, swelling, fullness, heaviness, or increased size, and usually peaks around 3 to 7 days before the start of your period.
+Discomfort can range anywhere from pain, swelling, fullness, heaviness, or increased size, and usually peaks around 3-7 days before the start of your period.

-If the egg is unfertilised at this stage it will break down and the levels of estrogen and progesterone will drop.
+If the egg is unfertilised at this stage, it will break down and the levels of oestrogen and progesterone will drop.

 This is also when your body may begin to retain fluid to help the process along, so let the bloating begin!